PeppeL-G/bagawork/docs/src/routes/(default)/documentation/paper-group/+page.md

 ## `showCoordinates()` - Showing the coordinate system
 Use the configuration method `showCoordinates()` to tell the `PaperGroup` figure to visualize its coordinate system.
-This can be very handy during development, but not something one typically use in a final application.
+This can be very handy during development, but not something one typically use the final version of the application.

 ::: tip Example